LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/vendors/Starfox.md

 <img src="https://puppies.digitalpawprint.gallery/go/UDXmNd" alt="Haunted Hallows V1 Starfox Menu">

-<li> Now we roll into season 2 of OtterSMP, 'Haunted Hallows', along with this update, which brought the HAUNTED crate and a refresh to Starfox.</li>
+<li> Now we roll into Second season of OtterSMP, 'Haunted Hallows', along with this update, which brought the HAUNTED crate and a refresh to Starfox.</li>
 <li> This Starfox, introduced a new pet, Graident, a new axe with a matching farming hoe.
 We got a new set of armor called 'Wizards Armor', along with decor, balloons and plushies.
 Starfox also had money, claimblocks, keys and a new limited furniture box available to purchase.
 We also, for the first time, had an option to buy 'Baubles' from Starfox, as a little "We were here for this event", and a thank you from Jazmine.</li>
 <li> Currency that was used back then </li>
 <img src="https://puppies.digitalpawprint.gallery/go/tKLlrb" alt="Haunted Hallows Starfox Currency Desc">